hapax/hapax.github.io/assets/polarizer.md

 We wouldn't be able to see through polarizing sunglasses at all!

 Since we can see through sunglasses, something else must be happening.
-One option is that there is a "fan" of polarizations that are allowed through.
+One option is that there is a "wedge" of polarizations that are allowed through.
+You can install a lightmeter app on your smartphone, and check that the intensity drops by *half*, so half the light is allowed through.
+Thus, this "wedge" would include all polarizations within $45^\circ$ of the polarizer.